 It’s not a weakness.
 It’s an undeveloped skills around problem-solving and decision-making.

 Problems have existed since the fledgling of our culture, and amplified with the easy acquisition of power when we used our ego.
 Ego creates a rigidity and a need to be right.
 Then came technological inventions, and our continual adaptation of that technology to solve problems – regardless of whether or not it represents the best tool.
 And on and on.
 We keep our problems (and the ongoing use of maybe-not-useful tech) inside our organization, maybe even to ourselves, thinking that we must do it on our own.

 We are moving forward, and we don’t have to do it alone.
-(That’s specifically the reason I created the Baseline to Benchmark Forum.
+(That’s specifically the reason I created the Voice of BOLD Business Exchange.
 I kept meeting business founders and executive teams who felt alone and burdened.)

 The rules of engagement we’ve set up are what our employees will step up to.
 When we draw the lines, and make them rigid, we limit our (and our teams’) ability to problem solve because we, the business owners, have drawn all the lines.